4602

 1. What constraints are there on port placement?

 2. With a basic design in mind, I set out to make you a virtual photograph of a remote monitoring device we've never built before.
-I start with the closest match, changed the height and width, and perhaps steal a few ports from a few other devices (or even a parts catalog).
+I start with the closest match, change the height and width, and perhaps steal a few ports from a few other devices (or even a parts catalog).
 I blend everything together so that, if I didn't tell you I photoshopped it, you might just think it was real.

 The virtual prototype will guide our next discussion